 In March 1999, WBUR-FM was named "News Station of the Year" by the New England Associated Press, an award it has since received three times from both the Regional AP and the Radio Television Digital News Association.

-Today, WBUR broadcasts with an effective radiated power of 60,000 watts and the station has continued to grow substantially in size and stature.
-Two daily programs are broadcast live from our Boston studios and distributed nationwide on NPR member stations: On Point, hosted by Meghna Chakrabarti and David Folkenflik (10 a.m. to 12 noon, Monday through Friday; rebroadcast 7 to 9 p.m.), and Here & Now, hosted by Robin Young, Jeremy Hobson and Tonya Mosley (12 noon to 2 p.m., Monday through Friday).
+Today, WBUR broadcasts with an effective radiated power of 60,000 watts.
+The station has continued to grow substantially in size and stature.
+WBUR now reaches 7 million listeners across the country each week with two national programs, On Point, hosted by Meghna Chakrabarti (10 a.m. to 11 a.m., Monday through Friday; rebroadcast 7 to 9 p.m.), and Here & Now, hosted by Robin Young and Tonya Mosley (12 noon to 2 p.m., Monday through Friday).
+A pioneering podcaster, The WBUR iLab produces critically acclaimed shows like Endless Thread, Anything For Selena, Circle Round, and Consider This, the first national-local daily news podcast.
 In addition to these award-winning programs is another daily offering, Radio Boston, hosted by Tiziana Dearing (3 to 4 p.m., Monday through Friday).
-Two other shows are also broadcast from WBUR studios on a weekly basis: the fêted Car Talk and public radio's only sports show, Only A Game.
+Also broadcasted from WBUR studios on a weekly basis is the fêted Car Talk (Saturdays 11 a.m. to noon).

 WBUR can also be heard outside Greater Boston on 89.1 FM Brewster, Cape Cod and 92.7 FM, Tisbury, Martha's Vineyard; as well as live streaming at wbur.org.